Personal life of Clint Eastwood: Other affairs and reconciliation

 With few exceptions, Eastwood avoided becoming entangled with women who might attract publicity, instead preferring low-profile paramours.
 Restaurant manager Paul E. Lippman, who co-founded the Hog's Breath Inn with Eastwood in 1972, said:

 I had to terminate three pretty good waitresses in the first few months of operation; not because they went to bed with Clint Eastwood, but because they either talked about it all over the premises, or came in the next day acting like they owned the place.
 A fourth waitress continued sleeping with him on a regular basis, but I didn’t have to fire her because she didn’t talk about it; she wanted to be an actress.
 And she got a speaking part in The Eiger Sanction while still a waitress!

-Eastwood was the subject of a blind item linking him romantically with pro-communist activist Angela Davis, although both parties have chosen not to address this rumor.
-Thunderbolt and Lightfoot bit player June Fairchild wrote of an amorous encounter with Eastwood in her unpublished memoir, Catch a Fallen Star.
+Eastwood was the subject of a blind item linking him romantically with pro-communist activist Angela Davis, although both parties have chosen not to address this.
+Thunderbolt and Lightfoot bit player June Fairchild wrote of an amorous encounter with Eastwood in her memoir, Catch a Fallen Star.
+When Fairchild became homeless in 2007, Eastwood wanted to get in touch with her to give her a helping hand.